Orge

 The Orge ([ɔʁʒ]) is a 54.1 km long river in France, left tributary of the Seine.
 Its source is in the village Saint-Martin-de-Bréthencourt.
 Its course crosses the départements of Yvelines and Essonne.
-It flows northwest through the towns of Dourdan, Saint-Chéron, Breuillet, Arpajon, and Savigny-sur-Orge, finally flowing into the Seine in Athis-Mons, south of Paris.
+It flows northwest through the towns of Dourdan, Saint-Chéron, Breuillet, Arpajon, Savigny-sur-Orge, and Viry-Châtillon, finally flowing into the Seine in Athis-Mons, south of Paris.
 The towns located on the banks of the river usually have s/ Orge added to their name (i.e. Épinay-sur-Orge, Longpont-sur-Orge, Villiers-sur-Orge).
 The Yvette is a tributary of the Orge.

 Promenade de l'Orge

 Many of the local councils maintain parks on the banks of the river.
 A syndicat has been formed to link the parks of 32 communes.
 The result is a footpath that ends in Athis-Mons, where the Orge flows into the Seine.
 Bicycles are allowed on the footpath although pedestrians have right of way.
 Motorised vehicles are not allowed.